msmccormack/DATA440/Project2.md

 Wealth : hv270

 The gender, age, and education variables consisted of 66 columns.
 This is because the maximum household size was 66, so 66 columns were needed to accommodate this (one for each possible member of the households).
+The sum of the weights equaled 4,437, which is the same as my household number.
 I then pivoted my data based for each column separately and bound them together to give myself a dataframe of the values per each individual rather than households.
 After pivoting, we ended up with 41,632 individuals which is the same as the number of individuals specified above.

 ## Provide a written description of your spatially located households at the adm0 level of your selected location, including how you located each household, generated the household structure including demographic attributes of persons, and the percent error calculated.